 You will be able to download and print your arrivals leaflet, which has full instructions on where to go on moving in day.
 A friendly team will meet you, give you your keys, and show you how to get to your room.

 Please note that you will be told your room number on arrival at your accommodation only; we're unable to give you this information any earlier.

 Welcome week activities will be taking place across your residence and the University to welcome you and give you the best introduction to University life.
 You'll find out more about the events at your residence on arrival and through our Facebook Page.

 Your bedroom will be supplied with a bed, mattress, desk, task lighting, chair, curtains/blind, drawers/shelving, wardrobe and waste receptacle.
 We do not supply bed linen, duvets or pillows.
 You can order these to be delivered to your residence before your arrival.

 For reasons of safety residents are not permitted to have their own heaters or cooking equipment such as toasters or kettles in their bedrooms.
-Any such items may be taken into storage by residence staff.
+Any such items may be taken into storage.